Smilax ornata

 Smilax ornata is a perennial trailing vine with prickly stems that is native to Mexico and Central America.
 Common names include sarsaparilla, Honduran sarsaparilla, and Jamaican sarsaparilla.

 It is known in Spanish as zarzaparrilla, which is derived from the words zarza meaning "bramble" (from Basque sartzia "bramble"), and parrilla, meaning "little grape vine".

 Uses

 Food

 Smilax ornata is used as the basis for a soft drink known as sarsaparilla.
 It is also a primary ingredient in old fashioned-style licorice, in conjunction with sassafras, which was more widely available prior to studies of its potential health risks.

 Traditional medicine

 Smilax ornata was considered by Native Americans to have medicinal properties, and was a popular European treatment for syphilis when it was introduced from the New World.
+In Guatemala, Smilax ornata was used in traditional medicine as a decoction of the roots.
 From 1820 to 1910, it was registered in the U.S. Pharmacopoeia as a treatment for syphilis.